JetStream Software

 Q: What datastore types can JetStream DR protect?

-Q: Does JetStream DR for AVA require Azure Blob Storage?
+Q: Does JetStream DR for AVS require Azure Blob Storage?

-A: When used with AVS, Azure Blob Storage is the logical choice for storing VMs and data.
+When used with AVS, Azure Blob Storage is used for storing VMs and data.
+Azure NetApp Files is recommended for mission critical workloads to enable near zero recovery time.

 Q: Does the AVS-JetStream combination require that a customer have a cluster continuously provisioned in AVS, or can the recovery systems be provisioned at the time that failover is initiated?